Connor Tracey: 2024

 In round 2 of the 2024 NRL season, Tracey made his club debut for Canterbury against his former club Cronulla.
 Canterbury would lose the game 25-6.
 The following week, Tracey scored his first try for the club in a 32-0 victory over the Gold Coast.

 In round 21, Tracey scored a hat-trick in Canterbury's 41-16 victory over Brisbane.

 Tracey played 22 games for Canterbury in the 2024 NRL season which saw the club finish 6th on the table and qualify for the finals.
 Tracey played in the clubs elimination final loss against Manly.

 2025

 In round 14 of the 2025 NRL season, Tracey played his 100th first-grade match, as Canterbury won 30-12 against arch-rivals the Parramatta Eels.

-On 29 July, Tracey was ruled out for three weeks with a inferior epigastric artery problem.
+On 29 July, Tracey was ruled out for three weeks with an inferior epigastric artery problem.

 Tracey played 24 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+2026

+On 15 April, Canterbury announced that Tracey had re-signed with the club for a further two years.
+He played 22 games for the club in the 2026 NRL season as they finished 12th on the table.